 Farrah Abraham Fires Back At Ex Simon After He Says He’s ‘Not Surprised’ By Her Arrest

 Farrah Abraham was not here for her ex-boyfriend saying he wasn’t surprised by her arrest, and that it was a ‘ticking time bomb.’
-Find out what she had to say here!
+Read her response here!

 If you’re a fan of Farrah Abraham, you know she’s pretty outspoken.
 So, it’s no surprise that when her ex-boyfriend Simon Saran said “Jail time will be good for her,” after she was arrested for allegedly attacking a security guard who was trying to break up a fight with her and other guests at the Beverly Hills Hotel on June 13, she would have an epic clapback.
 “I have no online profiles, I do not date at the moment and I do not have time for fake stories as these.
 Exes should stop trying to make up derogatory things about a hard working woman who is focused solely on TV, movie projects, along with running three stores,” Farrah tells HollywoodLife EXCLUSIVELY.